akerge/php-lab-one/php-mysql-lab-13-04-2018.md

     }
 ```

 ii.
-Inside all our protected pages we will just require `protected_access_check.php` hence, our `profile.php`
+Inside all our protected pages we will just require `protected_access_check.php`.

-should be replace with the code below:
+Replace the code inside `profile.php` with the one below:

 ```php
     require_once ('protected_access_check.php');